 - Transfer the lamb chops to a dish, cover with foil to keep them warm.
 Repeat with the remaining chops, making sure to lower the heat if pan is getting too hot.

-- To coat chops, dip both sides of the meat portion into the dukkah and transfer to platter.
+To coat chops, pour dukkah spice mixture into a shallow bowl.
+Dip both sides of the lamb chops the into the dukkah and transfer to platter.

 When dicing the potatoes make sure it's a small dice, so that the potatoes are done at the same time as the cauliflower.